rohit1901/admin-little-fern/README.md

 The application is built as a full-stack web application with the following components:

 1. **Frontend**: The frontend of the application is built using React and Next.js.
 It includes components like `Dropzone` for uploading images and `ImageBlock` for displaying and managing images.
 The UI is designed using Flowbite, Flowbite React, and Tailwind CSS.
+State management is handled by Zustand 🐻.

 2. **Backend**: The backend is built with Node.js, using MongoClient to connect to the MongoDB database.
 User authentication and authorization are handled by AWS Cognito.